junxit/us-congress-code/title-28/chapter-5/sec-91.md

 ### Canton and Enderbury Islands; Sovereignty of Kiribati

 By a treaty of friendship, TIAS 10777, which entered into force Sept.
 23, 1983, the United States recognized the sovereignty of Kiribati over Canton Island and Enderbury Island.

-### Admission of Hawaii as State

-Admission of Hawaii into the Union was accomplished Aug.
-21, 1959, on issuance of Proc.
-No. 3309, Aug.
-21, 1959, 25 F.R.
-6868, 73 Stat. c74, as required by sections 1 and 7(c) of Pub.
-L. 86–3, Mar.
-18, 1959, 73 Stat.
-4, set out as notes preceding section 491 of Title 48, Territories and Insular Possessions.

 ### Court of the United States; District Judges